eixin/offline-html5-kindle-maps/README.md

 Run
 ---
 1. Go to file:///mnt/us/documents/maps/map.html on your Kindle device in an Experimental Browser (on the Home page it is available in the Settings menu).
+You may add this page to Bookmarks
 2. Controls should be pretty explanatory.
-"Save location" button persists the current location so it will open the map on the same position next time you open the page (you may add it to Bookmarks).
+"Save location" button persists the current location so it will open the map on the same position next time you open the page.

 Tested on
 ---------